James Burbage: Life

-James Burbage was born about 1531, probably in Bromley in Kent.
+James Burbage was born around 1531, probably in Bromley in Kent.
 He was apprenticed in London to the trade of joiner, and must have persevered through his apprenticeship and taken up his freedom, as in 1559 he was referred to as a joiner twice in the register of St Stephen's, Coleman Street.
 He was also one of the greatest at the craft of carpentry, which gave him an advantage at his start of theatrical management later in his life.

 Career

 Burbage took up acting and was the leader of Leicester's Men by 1572.
 Burbage had various talents, e.g. an actor, builder, and theatre owner; he was heavily involved in groups concerning theatre.
 He was said to be a theatre professional "who bridged the gap between late-medieval drama in London and the flowering of the great Elizabethan Theatre."
 Burbage was described as handsome in appearance, charming in manner, honest, tactful, and witty by Sir Robert Dudley, patron of Leicester's Men.
 Another professional acquaintance depicted James as more motivated by commerce than by art because of his dependency on financial success.
 He also was the father to one of Shakespeare’s personal friends, Richard Burbage, who played all the great roles in Shakespeare plays.
+It is possible that the young Shakespeare would have encountered James who had visited Stratford-upon-Avon with a troupe of actors on at least two occasions in the 1570s.
+It was his personal experience of a traveling actor's life that prompted him to establish the Theatre in Shoreditch in 1576 which he built with a loan from his brother-in-law John Brayne.